Find providers

 • Substance abuse

 Concerta may exacerbate certain conditions and react poorly with specific medications.
-For more information on Concerta’s warnings and drug interactions, refer to this medication’s accompanying literature and speak with an ADHD doctor who can explain the benefits and negatives of taking this medication.
+For more information on Concerta’s warnings and drug interactions, refer to this medication’s accompanying literature and speak with an ADHD specialist who can explain the benefits and negatives of taking this medication.

 What is Ritalin?